 Salo (he/him/his) began working at JCU in 2011 as Program Coordinator and was promoted to Assistant Director in 2014.
 He became Director in December 2016 after serving as Interim Director from June 2016 to November 2016.
 As Director, Salomon continues to support historically underrepresented and marginalized students on a 1:1 basis and mentors all cultural student organizations.
 He helps develop comprehensive student programming and services that improve the diversity of the student body to promote a culture of inclusive excellence.
-Salomon periodically teaches courses at the College of Arts and Science and at the Boler School of Business.
+Salomon periodically teaches courses at the College of Arts and Science and the Boler School of Business.
 His M.Ed. is in Higher Education and Student Affairs Administration from the University of Vermont, his B.A. in Visual Arts from the University of California San Diego, and he is a graduate of the Social Justice Training Institute.
 Salomon is currently the Secretary for the Ohio Consortium of Multicultural Centers in Higher Education.
 Fun fact: he is an avid dragon boat paddler since 2012 and has won bronze and silver medals for his teams Motivasians and Spinning Dragons.
 Contact Salo at email@example.com or 216-397-1583.
+Instagram @shlomo4u

 Dr. Green (she/her/hers) began working at JCU in 2018 as the Post-Masters Diversity Fellow.
-She is from East Cleveland, Ohio and a proud Bearcat, having received all three of her degrees in sociology from the University of Cincinnati in 2009 (B.A), 2012 (M.A.), and 2018 (Ph.D.).
-Dr. Green, or “Dr. G” as she is affectionately called, has presented her own research at many sociological and diversity conferences and has taught various classes such as Media and Society and Contemporary Social Problems at previous institutions.
-Her work at CSDI is focused on engaging first year students in the M.E.L.T. program, assisting and advising student organizations, and creating and implementing programs that focus on consciousness raising and inclusive excellence.
+She is from East Cleveland, Ohio, and a proud Bearcat, having received all three of her degrees in sociology from the University of Cincinnati in 2009 (B.A), 2012 (M.A.), and 2018 (Ph.D.).
+Dr. Green, or “Dr. G,” as she is affectionately called, has presented her own research at many sociological and diversity conferences and has taught various classes such as Media and Society and Contemporary Social Problems at previous institutions.
+Her work at CSDI is focused on engaging first-year students in the M.E.L.T. program, assisting and advising student organizations, and creating and implementing programs that focus on consciousness-raising and inclusive excellence.
 Fun facts: Dr. Green is an only child, addicted to ice cream, is a lover of HBCU-style marching bands, and is a very involved alum with her alma mater marching band, Shaw High School Mighty Marching Cardinals, where she helps fundraise, chaperone trips, and mentor current band students.
 Contact Dr.Green at firstname.lastname@example.org or 216-397-1972